aws-observability/aws-otel-java-instrumentation/instrumentation/aws-sdk/README.md

 1.  `beforeRequest`: the latest point where the SDK request can be obtained after it is modified by the upstream aws-sdk v1.11 handler
 2.  `afterAttempt`: the latest point to access the SDK response before the span closes in the upstream afterResponse/afterError methods
+    - _NOTE:_ We use afterAttempt not because it's ideal, but because it our last chance to add attributes, even though this means our logic runs multiple times during retries.
+    - This is a trade-off:
+      - We get to add our attributes before span closure
+      - But our code runs redundantly on each retry attempt
+      - We're constrained by when upstream closes the span

 All the span lifecycle hooks provided by AWS SDK RequestHandler2 can be found [here.](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/handlers/RequestHandler2.html#beforeMarshalling-com.amazonaws.AmazonWebServiceRequest)